 Iran Vows Retaliation If Attacked, Cites Missile Readiness

-He made the remarks in an interview with Iran's IRIB news agency published on Sunday, responding to a recent threat made by US Defence Secretary Pete Hegseth, who warned that Iran would "pay the consequence" for its "support to the Houthis."
+He made the remarks in an interview with Iran's IRIB news agency, published yesterday, responding to a recent threat made by U.S. Defence Secretary, Pete Hegseth, who warned that Iran would“pay the consequence” for its“support to the Houthis.”

-The defence minister stated that Iran maintains a large arsenal of missiles in its bases and would not hesitate to use them against regional targets if war is imposed on the country, Xinhua news agency reported.
+The defence minister stated that, Iran maintains a large arsenal of missiles in its bases and would not hesitate to use them against regional targets, if war is imposed on the country.

-"Should such a war be from the United States or Israel, the Islamic Republic of Iran will target their interests, bases, and troops wherever they are and whenever it deems necessary," Nasirzadeh said.
+“Should such a war be from the U.S. or Israel, the Islamic Republic of Iran will target their interests, bases, and troops, wherever they are, and whenever it deems necessary,” Nasirzadeh said.

-He further criticised what he described as a contradiction in US behavior -- claiming to be open to negotiations while simultaneously threatening Iran through various channels.
+He further criticised what he described as a contradiction in U.S. behaviour – claiming to be open to negotiations, while simultaneously threatening Iran through various channels.

-Nasirzadeh said Yemen is an independent country and makes its own decisions, advising the United States to refrain from creating crises in the West Asia region.
+Nasirzadeh said, Yemen is an independent country and makes its own decisions, advising the United States to refrain from creating crises in the West Asia region.– NNN-IRNA

-Earlier on Sunday Israeli Prime Minister Benjamin Netanyahu vowed to retaliate against Houthi forces in Yemen and their ally, Iran, after a missile launched by the group struck Israel's international airport.

-Writing on the social media platform X, the official account of the Prime Minister's Office stated that "attacks by the Houthis emanate from Iran."
-It added that Israel "will respond to the Houthi attack against our main airport and, at a time and place of our choosing, to their Iranian terror masters."

 Legal Disclaimer: